VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 Multi-line queries can be entered by pressing `Shift-Enter` in query input field.

-When querying the [backfilled data](https://docs.victoriametrics.com/#backfilling), it may be useful disabling response cache by clicking `Enable cache` checkbox.
+When querying the [backfilled data](https://docs.victoriametrics.com/#backfilling), it may be useful disabling response cache by clicking `Disable cache` checkbox.

 VMUI automatically adjusts the interval between datapoints on the graph depending on the horizontal resolution and on the selected time range.
 The step value can be customized by clickhing `Override step value` checkbox.